• Skip to primary navigation

 What's the Difference Between a Bellini and a Mimosa?

 Mimosas are a cocktail of French origin made typically using Champagne and freshly squeezed orange juice.
 Bellinis are made using peach purée and Italian prosecco, making them a tad bit creamier or thicker and slightly sweeter.
-Peach schnapps is not found in real Italian Bellini because it doesn't need it, but plenty of restaurants and bars add a little to enhance the peachy flavor.
+Peach schnapps is not found in a real Italian Bellini because it doesn't need it, but plenty of restaurants and bars add a little to enhance the peachy flavor.

 Arcobelano Bellini (Rainbow Bellini) Ingredients

-You only need 5ingredients to make these delicious bellinis.
-Whether you're celebrating a special occasion, or feel like a brunch upgrade, this is a great cocktail to serve and it couldn't be easier to make.
-I like to juice extra fruit, so anyone who may not want an alcoholic beverage can still have a delicious fresh-pressed healthy juice.
+I like to juice extra fruit, so kids or guests who may not want an alcoholic beverage can still have a delicious, fresh-pressed, healthy juice.
 Feel free to change up the fruit with whatever you have on hand, but this assortment is really tasty.

 rainbow bellini ingredients on a cutting board on the countertop